iotaledger/bcs-go/README.md

 To avoid global mutex locks when reading/writing cache, atomic swapping is used instead.
 It works like that:

-* When coder is created, it get pointer to the current version of cache.
+* When coder is created, it gets pointer to the current version of cache.
 * Current version of cache is only read, never written, so multiple encoders can read it at the same time.
 * When coder is done with coding, it creates new cache with updated information.
 * Then it atomically swaps the pointer to the new cache with the pointer to the current cache.